ls1-sys-prog-course-archive-SoSe22/task0-sort/README.md

 ### 1. Test: tests/test_sort.py

-Your program output is compared against `sort` from coreutils using scotish wikipedia article names dataset as an input.
+Your program output is compared against `sort` from coreutils using Scottish wikipedia article names dataset as an input.

 ### 2. Test: tests/test_sort_reverse.py

-Your program output is compared against `sort -r` from coreutils using Scotish wikipedia article names dataset as an input.
+Your program output is compared against `sort -r` from coreutils using Scottish wikipedia article names dataset as an input.

 ### 3. Test: tests/test_sort_limited_memory.py

-Your program output is compared against `sort` from coreutils using English wikipedia article names dataset, while the memory is limite to 128MiB.
+Your program output is compared against `sort` from coreutils using English wikipedia article names dataset, while the memory is limited to 128MiB.